-Today, I am speaking with Hannah Murphy who is actually one of my previous 1:1 mentorship clients.
+Today, I am speaking with Hannah Murphy who is actually one of my previous 1:1 private coaching clients.
 She’s such a gem, you are going to fall in love with her.

 Hannah has such a unique perspective on productivity.
 And I’m so excited for you to hear all about that today.
 We’re going to talk about how to help entrepreneurs to create a profit-focused schedule that eliminates unnecessary task switching, long nights, and never-ending to-do lists.

 With so many workers now working from home you also need to have procedures in place to check on their activity so have a look at this remote employee software which enables you to do just that.

 And in today’s podcast episode, we are literally diving so deep into productivity and how to really enjoy what you do and how to find a schedule that you love and how to make money whilst not hustling.

 So, I’m super excited to have her on the show.
 And I’m very excited for you to hear her unique perspective on productivity.

 - How Hannah started her business and went from zero clients to 27 clients in six months,

 - How Hannah gets things done without the hustling, even with 27 clients,

 - Why it’s important to have focus when it comes to your to-do list,

 🎙 Listen on iHeartRadio – elleymae.com/iheartradio